getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 Before quitting the `pandoc-note` script executes it’s *editing-mode*.
-This opens in your editor the completed template (see example above) and a live-previewr showing the rendered asciidoc file:
+This opens in your editor the completed template (see example above) and a live-previewer showing the rendered text file:

 ![example filename](images/example-filename.png){width="70%"}